 Number of Outlets

 These devices can range from a four-outlet to a 20-outlet capacity.
-If you’re overlanding alone and only need to power two devices, you’d be well off with something like the River mini.
+If you’re overlanding alone and only need to power two devices, you’d be well off with something small.

 But most people overland with friends and family, meaning you’ll need to do energy-demanding things like cook food, heat your living and sleeping spaces at night, and charge multiple small appliances.
 Make sure the PPS you select has USB-C, USB-A, and 12V three-prong ports so you can charge any device or appliance.